ffund/tcp-ip-essentials/lab-fragment/datagram.md

 tcpdump -envX -r romeo-ip-fragment.pcap
 ```

-**Lab report**: What is the maximum `iperf3` payload size (e.g. largest `-l` argument) that can be sent without IP fragmentation?
+**Lab report**: What is the maximum `iperf3` payload size (e.g. largest `-l` argument) that can be sent without IPv4 fragmentation?

 **Lab report**: Explain the maximum `iperf3` payload size in terms of MTU and header lengths.
 What headers are appended to the `iperf3` payload, and what size is each header?
-Describe the total size (including payload + headers) at each layer: application layer, UDP, IP, and Ethernet.
+Describe the total size (including payload + headers) at each layer: application layer, UDP, IPv4, and Ethernet.

-**Lab report**: What condition is necessary and sufficient to avoid IP fragmentation?
+**Lab report**: What condition is necessary and sufficient to avoid IPv4 fragmentation?

-**Lab report**: Explain the `tcpdump` output for the `iperf3` flow with `-l 4321` in terms of the IP header fields (i.e., id, offset, flags, length) that are used in fragmentation.
+**Lab report**: Explain the `tcpdump` output for the `iperf3` flow with `-l 4321` in terms of the IPv4 header fields (i.e., id, offset, flags, length) that are used in fragmentation.

-### Exercise - IP+UDP protocol limit
+### Exercise - IPv4+UDP protocol limit

 In this exercise, we'll observe the maximum payload size that can be sent in a UDP datagram.
-This is a limit imposed by the design of the IP and UDP header, and it applies even when IP fragmentation is allowed.
+This is a limit imposed by the design of the IPv4 and UDP header, and it applies even when IPv4 fragmentation is allowed.

-You'll need on terminal window open on "romeo" and _two_ open on "juliet".
+You'll need one terminal window open on "romeo" and _two_ open on "juliet".

 First, run